numpy/numpy/doc/source/reference/arrays.indexing.rst

               [5],
               [6]]])

-- :const:`Ellipsis` expand to the number of ``:`` objects needed to make a selection tuple of the same length as ``x.ndim``.
+- :const:`Ellipsis` expands to the number of ``:`` objects needed for the selection tuple to index all dimensions.
+In most cases, this means that length of the expanded selection tuple is ``x.ndim``.
 There may only be a single ellipsis present.

   .. admonition:: Example